 While the company offers refinancing for undergraduate, graduate, and parent loans, it specializes in loans for health professionals.
 Doctors and dentists have the option of refinancing during their residencies.
 This makes it easier for them to get through their residencies and focus more on the future.

 Laurel Road refinances loans with a minimum balance of $5,000.
 There is no maximum amount.
-Borrowers can refinance loans up to the full amount of their outstanding debt, and both federal and private loans are eligible.
+Borrowers can refinance loans up to the full amount of their outstanding debt, and both federal and private student loans are eligible.

 Borrowers have the option of refinancing with a fixed or variable interest rate loan.
 Fixed rates currently range from 3.95 percent to 6.99 percent APR.
 Variable rates currently range from 2.99 percent to 6.42 percent APR.

 People can choose from loan terms of 5, 7, 10, 15, and 20 years.
 Regardless of the term selected, Laurel Road does not charge origination fees or prepayment penalties.

 Students also have the option of refinancing a parent loan into their names.
 Parents who no longer wish to bear the responsibility for their child’s debt can have their children look into this option.
 The loan will transfer over to the child and the parent will no longer be responsible.

 Borrowers should have credit scores in the high 600s to qualify for loan refinancing with Laurel Road.
 The average borrower has a credit score of at least 750, so creditworthiness plays a major factor in the approval process for these loans.